the-vtex-files/the-vtex-files.github.io/discovery.md

 [divock@localhost ~]$ echo wtf
 wtf
 ```
-Laser light pulsing set the mode of operation for remote sensing on the dark side of the moon, but this time I couldn't illuminate a target and lost the capaticity to packetize constituent reflection points into an economically meaningful simulation.
+On the dark side of the moon laser light pulsing set the mode of operation for remote sensing, but this time I couldn't illuminate a target and lost the capaticity to packetize constituent reflection points into an economically meaningful simulation.
 Direction finding (DF) can prove difficult in prevalent lunar near vacuum conditions<br>
 and I had to perform an alternate process common on the bright side.

 The armored plate securing my protectoscope slid smoothly to the side, revealing a slick Gundlach rotary periscope assembly.
-The potential threat turned out as dark blurred spots in an otherwise bleak landscape, merging into a body with unknown agility,
+The potential threat turned out to be dark blurred spots in an otherwise bleak landscape, merging into a body with bizarre agility.
+Frames appeared

-frames so boundless to be definable by artificial logic.<br>
+boundless to be definable by artificial logic.<br>

+In respect of precision I proceeded with the law of void for vagueness although
+I wished I could marvel at
+this phenomenon
+for some time longer
-Temporarily I was stunned by this phenomenon, as I've never witnessed it with event-based detection and ranging before, but identification was urgent.
+, as I've never witnessed anything like it with event-based -dar before, but identification was urgent.

-In respect of precision I had to apply the law of void for vagueness
+within the speed of light I've recognized a wolf
-But to be more precise, it just resembled a wolf ..
+But to be more precise, it just resembled a wolf .. but this

-Alignment at close range, reflections of captured light beams that fed my directed-energy weapon (DEW) and triggered high velocity projectiles that assured annihilation in a flash.<br>
+Alignment at close range,
+reflections of captured radio beams that fed my directed-energy weapon (DEW)
+and triggered high velocity projectiles that assured annihilation in a flash.<br>
 The wolf, unbothered still, was walking up to me with a determined grin on his face.
-I've never been in a critical situation like this before, "Keep calm Charlie",
+I've never been in a clusterfuck like this before, "Keep calm Charlie",
 I said to myself, "comply with system management standards."

-I kept aiming and firing, and I only had the option of the standard, constructed by the company and usually reliable to kill any form that deviates from the citizens of VteX.
+I kept aiming and firing without kill
+  and I only had the option of the standard weapon, constructed by the company and usually more than reliable to eliminate all alien matter

-Following the conglomerate's decree, all foreign matter must be eliminated to avoid inconvenience.
+The wolf stopped at
 "Who the hell are you .. you should've met god and burnt to ashes by now."

 "Hi, I'm Divock", said the chimeric being "I got a msg for you."<br>